Adult Bedwetting Causes And Treatments

 Like with so many medical issues, the first place to check is family history.
 Evidence has shown that adult bedwetting is hereditary.
 One study has shown that someone with two bedwetting parents has a 77% chance of becoming a bedwetter.
 When one parent wet the bed as a child, his son or daughter was found to have a 40% chance of becoming a bedwetter.
 These probabilities carry into adulthood as well.

-Another factor may have to do with ADH, the antidiuretic hormone.
+Another factor that may have to do with ADH, the antidiuretic hormone.
 Its main function is to signal the kidneys to decrease the amount of urine produced.
 Instinctively, the body normally produces more ADH to avoid nocturnal enuresis.
 However, some people do not produce the appropriate amount of this hormone at night, which leads to high urine production.

 In other cases, the body produces ADH, but the kidneys do not respond and continue to produce the same amount of urine.
 This excessive production of urine during sleep is defined as nocturnal polyuria.
 This abnormality can cause nocturnal enuresis in adults, but it is also a symptom related to type I diabetes.
 Consulting a healthcare professional is helpful especially if you feel that you may be experiencing diabetes or nocturnal enuresis.

 Patients with a “smaller” bladder are often dealing with primary nocturnal enuresis.
 The physical size of the bladder isn’t actually smaller, rather, the functional bladder capacity (FBC) can hold a smaller volume of urine.

 If the muscles of the bladder, known as detrusor muscles, are overactive, nocturnal enuresis can occur.
 In fact, an overactive bladder muscle has been found in up to 70-80% of adult bedwetting patients.

 Medications are also known to increase bedwetting in adults.
 Side effects from hypnotics, insomnia medications, and psychiatric medications such as thioridazine, clozapine, and risperidone can increase your risk.
 Be sure to talk to your healthcare provider about any medications prescribed and their side effects.